BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 </div>
 <br>

-Ok, but how does this really works?
+Ok, but how does this really work?
 What is going on here?
 Well, the key to understand transformers is to understand the self-attention mechanism which I try to explain below.